grotius-cnc/scurve_construct/README.md

 ### Overview

-The `scurve_construct` library is a C++ library designed for jogging and position control applications with S-curve motion profiles.
+The `scurve_construct` library is a C++ library designed for jogging and position control applications with scurvature motion profiles.

 It enables smooth acceleration and deceleration for precise and controlled motion.
+This library is designed by Grotius as part of interests in scurve motion profiles and how to create a functional library that can be used in realtime applications.

 ### Features

-- S-curve motion profiling for smooth jogging.
+- Scurvature motion profiling for smooth jogging.
 - Jerk limited.
+- Velocity control.
+- Position control.
 - Support for both forward and reverse jogging.
 - Linear acceleration stage between concave & convex curve depending on jerk value.
 - Gui project to preview curve outputs in a qt-realtime-plot.
-- Velocity control.
-- Position control.

 ### Language